family

 Author and illustrator Faye Kicknosway reads poems from her book The Cat Approaches (1978); she also reads from a manuscript that would eventually become the Pulitzer Prize–nominated Who Shall Know Them?
 (1985), a series of ekphrastic poems engaging with Walker Evans's famed photographs of life during the Great Depression.
 This reading was originally given alongside readings by Alan Feldman and Linda Gregg.

-Diane Glancy reads a range of works on the theme of story.
-She also reads from Pushing the Bear: A Novel of the Trail of Tears (1996), which would be published two years after this reading.
+Diane Glancy reads a range of works on the theme of story, including a number of poems that would subsequently appear in The West Pole (1997) and (Ado)ration (1999).
+She also reads excerpts from Pushing the Bear: A Novel of the Trail of Tears (1996) and closes the reading with a brief extract from Firesticks (1993).

 Nancy Eimers reads poems of quiet observation.
 This reading was originally given with William Olsen.